SDI-SoftwareDefinedInverter/TAPAS/README.md

 extensive documentation we made TAPAS as accessible to the community as possible.

-To help us make TAPAS also affordable, we would like to thank our friends and partners at Texas Instruments, Efficient Power Conversion (EPC), Würth Elektronik and Allegro Micro who sponsored most of the active and passive components on the board (see bill of materials).
+To help us make TAPAS affordable, we would like to thank our friends and partners at Texas Instruments, Efficient Power Conversion (EPC), Würth Elektronik and Allegro Micro who sponsored most of the active and passive components on the board (see bill of materials).
 I hope you will have as much